rxm96/seedsniper/README.md

 ## API-Key

-Das Tool erfordert einen gültigen CSFloat API-Key.
-Diesen kannst du von der [CSFloat Developer Seite](https://csfloat.com/developers) erhalten.
+The tool requires a valid CSFloat API key.
+You can obtain this from the [CSFloat Developer page](https://csfloat.com/developers).